• About

 More than a dozen top British universities offer courses in Russian and are very keen to recruit pupils with a good prior knowledge of the language.
 We have an excellent record in placing pupils at Oxford colleges in particular.
 Russian (usually language and literature) can be studied in higher education with another language, on its own or in a variety of more broadly based combinations such as Russian and English, Russian and History, Russian and Philosophy, and Russian Studies; it can serve as an introduction to the other Slavonic languages, too.

-""Russian is like no other language or culture you can study.
-I was hooked from the moment I began learning the Cyrillic alphabet!""
+"Russian is like no other language or culture you can study.
+I was hooked from the moment I began learning the Cyrillic alphabet!"

 — Year 10 pupil